-- Staff Bonuses ensure a cheque has been written prior to 30th June 2016 and PAYG withholding tax deducted. - Staff Holidays where practical, encourage staff to take holidays prior to 30th June 2016. - Superannuation for the year ending 30th June 2016, superannuation contributions can be paid for any eligible person: - aged under 49 years \$30,000 - aged 49 years to under 59 years \$35,000 - aged 59 years and over \$35,000 (subject to the "work-test" from age 65) - Self-Employed Persons self-employed persons can obtain a superannuation deduction on the same basis as that adopted for employees. - Salary Sacrifice Arrangements salary sacrifice arrangements can be utilised to maximise superannuation contributions subject to the overall deduction limits. - Non-Concessional Contributions non-concessional contributions can be made up to \$180,000 per annum or a total of \$540,000 over a 3-year period (for those aged under 65). - Superannuation Minimum Contributions superannuation contributions have to be paid to all eligible employees who are paid, at least, \$450 gross per month. - Interest On Loan Funds interest can be claimed on loans taken out for business purposes or to buy income producing properties and/or shares. - Repairs & Maintenance ensure that the work has been completed prior to 30th June 2016. - Directors' Fees ensure cheques are drawn prior to 30th June 2016 and that PAYG Withholding Tax is deducted. - Travel Deductions: - Overseas prepare a full itinerary and diary. - Local more than 6 nights you are required to maintain a diary. - Motor Vehicle Expenses there are 2 methods available to calculate tax deductions for work-related motor vehicle expenses: - cents per kilometre 66 cents per kilometre - logbook method you can claim your actual business kilometres as a percentage of the total kilometres that the motor vehicle has travelled and to then utilise that percentage as the claimable percentage of the total motor vehicle expenses incurred. - Donations any promised tax deductible donations should be made prior to 30th June 2016. - Borrowing Costs borrowing costs can be claimed over the shorter of the 5 years or the term of the loan. - Entertainment entertainment is not deductible unless it is provided as a fringe benefit and Fringe Benefits Tax has been paid. - Research & Development companies that incur research and development can claim additional taxation benefits.
-There are two components: - companies with turnovers under \$20 million - companies with turnovers over \$20 million - Companies must register their research and development projects with AusIndustry by 30th April 2017 or the date of lodgement of the company's income tax return, whichever is the earlier. - Research & Development for companies with turnovers under \$20 million a company will receive the benefit of a research and development refundable tax offset calculated at 45% of the eligible research and development expenditure.
+- Staff Bonuses ensure a cheque has been written or payment made prior to 30th June 2017 and PAYG withholding tax deducted. - Staff Holidays where practical, encourage staff to take holidays prior to 30th June 2017 or if being cashed out, paid before 30th June 2017. - Superannuation for the year ending 30th June 2017, superannuation contributions can be paid for any eligible person: - aged under 49 years \$30,000 - aged 49 years to under 59 years \$35,000 - aged 59 years and over \$35,000 (subject to the "work-test" from age 65) - Self-Employed Persons self-employed persons can obtain a superannuation deduction on the same basis as that adopted for employees. - Salary Sacrifice Arrangements salary sacrifice arrangements can be utilised to maximise superannuation contributions subject to the overall deduction limits. - Non-Concessional Contributions non-concessional contributions can be made up to \$180,000 per annum or a total of \$540,000 over a 3-year period (for those aged under 65).
+Please consult with your accountant or financial planner in regards to the recent changes announced in the Federal Budget before making contributions due to potential adverse consequences and the reduction in the non-concessional contribution amount to \$100,000 in 2018. - Superannuation Minimum Contributions superannuation contributions have to be paid to all eligible employees who are paid, at least, \$450 gross per month. - Interest On Loan Funds interest can be claimed on loans taken out for business purposes or to buy income producing properties and/or shares. - Repairs & Maintenance ensure that the work has been completed prior to 30th June 2017. - Directors' Fees ensure cheques are drawn or payments made prior to 30th June 2017 and that PAYG Withholding Tax is deducted. - Travel Deductions: - Overseas prepare a full itinerary and diary. - Local more than 6 nights you are required to maintain a diary. - Motor Vehicle Expenses there are 2 methods available to calculate tax deductions for work-related motor vehicle expenses: - cents per kilometre 66 cents per kilometre - logbook method you can claim your actual business kilometres as a percentage of the total kilometres that the motor vehicle has travelled and to then utilise that percentage as the claimable percentage of the total motor vehicle expenses incurred. - Donations any promised tax deductible donations should be made prior to 30th June 2017. - Borrowing Costs borrowing costs can be claimed over the shorter of the 5 years or the term of the loan. - Entertainment entertainment is not deductible unless it is provided as a fringe benefit and Fringe Benefits Tax has been paid. - Research & Development companies that incur research and development can claim additional taxation benefits.
+There are two components: - companies with turnovers under \$20 million - companies with turnovers over \$20 million - companies must register their research and development projects with AusIndustry by 30th April 2018 or the date of lodgement of the company's income tax return, whichever is the earlier. - Research & Development for companies with turnovers under \$20 million a company will receive the benefit of a research and development refundable tax offset calculated at 43.5% of the eligible research and development expenditure.
 The rebate can be paid to the company by the Australian Taxation Office within 30 days of lodgement of the company's tax return if the company elects to receive this payment in the company's income tax return.
-It's important to note that for research and development claims in respect of the year ending 30th June 2016, the company must register with AusIndustry by 30th April 2017 or the date of lodgement of company's income tax return, whichever is the earlier.
+It's important to note that for research and development claims in respect of the year ending 30th June 2017, the company must register with AusIndustry by 30th April 2018 or the date of lodgement of company's income tax return, whichever is the earlier.